BCLTA Mandate for Advocacy

 Wendy Newman, “Libraries don’t need more advocacy, they need better advocacy”, March 4, 2015

 Key Provincial Advocacy Messages

 Collaborating with the BC Public Library Partners, the BCLTA advocates on behalf of BC public library trustees.
-When we meet with Minister Fleming and other government representatives we will continue to ask for 3 key items:
+The following are the key high-level messages that the Partners take to provincial meetings.

 For library grant levels to be restored along with an increase for inflation to account for the lack of funding increases since 2010.